 Need volunteers for your research?
-Why not experiment on Science Museum visitors?
-Opportunities exist for high-calibre biomedical researchers to carry out research on visitors in the Science Museum’s contemporary science wing.
+Why not enrol Science Museum visitors?
+Opportunities exist for high-calibre biomedical researchers to carry out research with visitor volunteers in the Science Museum’s contemporary science wing.

 Live Science gives biomedical researchers an exciting opportunity to study some of the 3.4 million visitors who pass through the doors of the Science Museum each year.

 Researchers are given the chance to gain access to participants already motivated by an interest in science, providing scientists with a rich source of data, and to enhance their public engagement skills.